 How do I know if I am a good candidate for therapy?

 If you have experienced a recent event that presents enough negative symptoms, you may have a readiness to receive healing.
 If you are looking for a quick fix and don’t understand the process, it may take some time as you move through layers.
-Without this readiness, it might not be the best timing for seeking help.
+Without this readiness, it might not be the best time for seeking help.

 What is the difference between PTSD and Complex Trauma?

 PTSD usually occurs when someone experienced trauma as a one-time severely traumatic event such as a war or first responder event.
 If the event is repeated and ongoing, it may be considered complex trauma as the victim is in captivity and feels there is no way of escape.
 This kind of trauma has an effect on the brain and the survivor at a core level and how the person perceives the world, others, and themselves.
 EFT has been proven to actually reframe the memory releasing them from the control of the past.

 PTSD can display the following symptoms: agitation, social isolation, marital discord, self-destructive behavior, nightmares, mistrust, severe anxiety.

 A Christian approach to trauma from sexual assault: Sexual assaults can have big impact on you emotionally, spiritually, and physically creating a whole range of symptoms.
 You may want to avoid opposite-sex relationships, put on pounds that serve as a protective boundary, or have difficulty with sexual intimacy in your marriage and feel God has abandoned you.
 Learning to bring these emotions to Christ through the Holy Spirit-led processes can open doors for healing.
 There are two Christ-centered methods to clear the trauma. https://bodybynaturesdesign.com https://www.heartsyncmnistries.org